V-Mayya/sql-project/index.md

 ```

-Implications and analysis:

-3. Number of species of wildlife impacted in countries that have had moderate to severe earthquakes
+3. **Number of species of wildlife impacted in countries that have had moderate to severe earthquakes**

 ```
 SELECT country, COUNT(species_impacted) AS 'No. of species impacted' FROM events WHERE country_unique_ID IN (SELECT country_unique_ID FROM events WHERE magnitude >= 6) GROUP BY country HAVING COUNT(species_impacted) > 3;
 -- (or no need after group by)
 ```

-Implications and analysis: According to the earthquake magnitude scale, magnitudes greater than 6 can cause severe destruction.
+According to the earthquake magnitude scale, magnitudes greater than 6 can cause severe destruction.
 The subquery will allow the user to find the countries and their respective number of species impacted (in terms of types such as birds, fish - 2) for all situations where number of species impacted were greater than 3.

 This can then be compared with total number of earthquakes of magnitude greater than 6 for each country (Japan in this example) using the following query.